rhydlewis/search-omnifocus/README.md

 ## How to use

+## Setting up

+To use OmniFocus 3:

+TBC

+Alternatively, to use OmniFocus 2:

+TBC

 ### Searching for tasks

 * Search for all tasks within OmniFocus (irrespective of status) with `.s`: